pojith/Weather/README.md

 2. Navigate to the project directory.
 3. Open the `index.html` file in a web browser.

-Alternatively, you can access the live version of the website hosted at [Insert Live Website URL].

 ## Configuration
 To configure the website to fetch weather data from a different API or to make any other adjustments, follow these steps: